Courses Available Online, Virtually and Classroom

 Those who successfully complete an IOSH training course will be presented with a certificate within two months.
 The certification is valid for life and is evidence that the individual – and by extension their employing business – are taking health and safety seriously.

 These are the IOSH membership categories.
-To move to another category of membership it will depend on your experience, qualifications and your goals:
+To move to another category of membership it will depend on your experience, course and your goals:

 On a broader scale, IOSH are known for far more than their training courses.
 Members are revered for organising high-profile campaigns that shed light on issues relating to safety in the workplace.
 In recent years efforts have been made to draw attention to potential causes of cancer, as well as the debilitating effects of dust.